ddimensia/dashboard_setup/boot/README.md

 # Sample /boot files

+The current files do the following:

+* disable console blanking
-The current files disable console blanking, disable the splash screen, set GPU memory to 256MB and disable the RPi logo on startup.
+* disable the splash screen
+* set GPU memory to 256MB
+* disable the RPi logo on startup.